min2ha/ukwa-site/content/target/40205/index.en.md

   "start_date": "2016-04-29T10:00:00Z"
 }

-# Sefydliad Dysgu a Gwaith | Learning and Work Institute

 Learning and Work Institute is working with The National Training Federation of Wales  and ColegauCymru on a series of events to inform and engage Assembly Members in post-16 activity.